 Getting around Sapporo

 Sapporo is unique in its rectangular street system, based on the North American style.
 It is among the simplest of Japanese cities for tourists to navigate, using its block system of compass directions and numbers.

 This system will aid you in getting to where you wish to go using Sapporo’s efficient public transportation methods.

 Your JR Pass is valid on the JR Buses in Hokkaido.
 Three local subway lines and a tram line are also available.
 The three lines all connect with JR Sapporo Station.

 As soon as you step off of your train, you will be greeted by all that Sapporo has to offer.
 The station itself hosts the T38 Observation Deck, and is surrounded by shopping centers and unique restaurants, such as the Sapporo Ramen Republic.

 Sapporo is known for its snow and winter sports, and if traveling there in February, you are in for a special treat.
 The week-long Sapporo Yuki Matsuri, or Sapporo Snow Festival, features snow and ice sculptures and attracts more than two million visitors annually.
 This event arose from small beginnings in 1950, when high school students built snow statues in Odori Park.
-The 2018 festival is scheduled for February 6 to 12.
+The 2019 festival is scheduled for January 31 to February 11.

 Odori is not the only park worth a visit in Sapporo.
 In the center of Sapporo, you will find the Botanic Garden, which preserves part of the area’s original forest.
 Moerenuma Park on the city’s outskirts is a former landfill transformed by Japanese American sculptor Isamu Noguchi.
 Features of the park include two manmade mountains, a glass pyramid, and fountain shows.